lmammino/loige.co/astro/src/content/posts/2015-09-14_having-fun-with-nodejs-slack-and-chuck-norris/index.md

   - node-js
   - slack
   - collaboration
+description: A tutorial was published on how to build a simple Slack bot in Node.js that tells Chuck Norris jokes, for some amusing fun.
+The bot is open source and available on GitHub and NPM.
 ---

 I recently wrote a **Slack bot** in **Node.js** in collaboration with one of my favourite web development websites: the amazing [Scotch.io](https://scotch.io).